Alanampersand/milestone-afterschool/README.md

 - **Best Practices:** No major issues detected.
 - **SEO:** All pages have appropriate meta tags and semantic structure.

-- See `assets/images/` for Lighthouse report screenshots.

 ### Manual Testing
-- The site was tested on multiple devices (desktop, tablet, mobile) and browsers (Chrome, Firefox, Safari, Edge).
+- The site was tested on multiple devices (desktop, tablet, mobile) and browsers (Chrome, Firefox, Safari, Edge) and found to be functional and performant.
-- All navigation links, forms, and buttons were checked for correct operation.
+- All navigation links, forms, and buttons were checked for correct operation, with required fields enforced and correctly labelled in the UI
 - Responsive layout and sticky navigation/footer were verified.

 ---